-• In 2013, the Company established threshold, target and maximum ROIC metrics for the three-year performance period from 2013 through 2015.
-The threshold, target and maximum ROIC metrics were 10.0%, 11.0% and 12.0% respectively.
-The Company will need to maintain ROIC improvement at a faster growth rate than its peers in order to achieve the target ROIC metric.
-The ROIC metrics account for the fact that the Company's ROIC at the beginning of the three-year performance period was lower than its peers due to the Company's balance sheet after the Spin Transaction (as defined below under "Benefits and Perquisites").

-- The performance goals are designed to be appropriately challenging, and there is a risk that payments will not be made at all or will be made at less than 100% of the target amount.
+- In 2014, the Company established threshold, target and maximum ROIC metrics for the three-year performance period from 2014 through 2016.
+The threshold, target and maximum ROIC metrics were 10.65%, 11.65% and 12.65% respectively.
+The Company will need to maintain ROIC improvement at a faster growth rate than its peers in order to achieve the target ROIC metric. - The performance goals are designed to be appropriately challenging, and there is a risk that the performance units will not vest or will vest at less than 100% of the target amount.
 The level of performance required to attain a threshold payout is generally set at a level of performance where the Compensation and Personnel Committee believes that a significantly reduced incentive payment is appropriate and below which no payout is appropriate.
 The level of performance to attain the target payout is designed to be reasonably challenging.
-The level of performance to attain a maximum payout is generally set at a level of performance that the Compensation and Personnel Committee deems exceptional. - Payment, if any, of stock awards generally are made following the end of the applicable three-year performance period and are based on the ROIC achieved during the final year of the performance period.
+The level of performance to attain a maximum payout is generally set at a level of performance that the Compensation and Personnel Committee deems exceptional. - Vesting, if any, generally occurs following the end of the applicable three-year performance period and is based on the ROIC achieved during the final year of the performance period.

 Restricted Stock Units.
-RSUs are settled in shares after a three-year vesting period and so provide alignment with stock performance, and retention value.
-RSUs granted to international employees are settled in cash rather than shares, for local income tax purposes.
+RSUs are settled in shares after a three-year vesting period and provide alignment with stock performance and retention value.
 Grants of RSUs provide NEOs with stock ownership of unrestricted shares after the restrictions lapse.
 NEOs receive RSU awards because, in the judgment of the Compensation and Personnel Committee and based on management recommendations, these individuals are in positions most likely to influence the achievement of the Company's long-term value creation goals and to create shareholder value over time.
 The Compensation and Personnel Committee reviews all grants of RSUs for executive officers prior to the award, including awards based on performance, retention-based awards and awards contemplated for new employees as part of employment offers.
-The CEO has the authority to grant RSUs to employees in certain situations.
+The CEO has the authority to grant RSUs to other employees in certain situations.
 These grants are reviewed by the Compensation and Personnel Committee at its next scheduled meeting.
-RSUs do not grant dividend or voting rights to the holder over the vesting period; dividend equivalents are accrued and paid on the vesting date.
+RSUs do not grant dividend or voting rights to the holder over the vesting period, however, dividend equivalents are accrued and paid after vesting.
 In certain cases, such as for new hires or to facilitate retention, selected employees may receive RSUs subject to different vesting terms as determined by the Compensation and Personnel Committee.

 Stock Options.
-Stock options provide the right to buy Company stock in the future at a price equal to the stock's value on the date granted, which is the stock option exercise price.
-Stock options have a 10-year term and require a three-year vesting period of continuous employment before becoming fully exercisable (generally vesting one-third per year over the three-year period for employees other than executive officers), and so provide alignment with long-term stock price growth, and potential retention value.
-Non-qualified stock option terms were selected after the Compensation and Personnel Committee's review and assessment of the CDB and consideration of terms best suited to the Company.
+Stock options provide the right to buy Company stock in the future at a price equal to the stock's closing value on the date of the option grant, which is the stock option exercise price.
+Stock options have a 10-year term and a three-year vesting period of continuous employment before becoming fully exercisable (generally vesting one-third per year over the three-year period for employees other than executive officers), and so provide alignment with long-term stock price growth, and potential retention value.
+Non-qualified stock option terms were selected after the Compensation and Personnel Committee's review and assessment of market practices and consideration of terms best suited to the Company.